 - 2. Turn the ignition switch key to the OFF position to stop the engine.
-In the event that the engine does not stop when the ignition switch key is turned to OFF, press the emergency stop switch until the engine stops. - 3.
+In the event that the engine does not stop when the ignition switch key is turned to the OFF position, pull the emergency stop switch clip out of the emergency stop switch by pulling the emergency stop switch lanyard (p.
+48). - 3.
 When the boat is not in use, remove and store the ignition switch key and the emergency stop switch clip and lanyard.